U.S. Department of Justice

 If I lost my right to vote because I was convicted of a felony, how can I get it restored?

 Each state has different rules on the rights of convicted felons to vote and on your state for the most current rules.

 How can I make a

-You can contact us.
-We encourage anyone with a complaint about voting discrimination to let us to contact us.
+We encourage anyone with a complaint about possible violations of the federal voting rights law to contact us.
 There are no special forms to use or procedures to follow--just call us toll-free at (800) 253-3931, or